What does this module do?

 7.x-1.x is the latest stable release series

-New features will be developed in 7.x-2.x.
-Once it is ready for an alpha release, we will start working on an upgrade path.
+New features will be developed in 7.x-3.x (coming soon).
+Once that is ready for an alpha release, we will start working on an upgrade path.

-7.x-1.x will continue to receive maintenance fixes, and it might receive some backports from 7.x-2.x.
+7.x-1.x will continue to receive maintenance fixes, and it might receive some backwards-compatible new features or backports from 7.x-3.x.
 Patches containing these will certainly be welcome.

-Note about FillPDF 7.x-1.x series versions later than 1.9 (including 7.x-1.x-dev): If you upgrade to Webform Tokens 7.x-1.3, you can now use Webform Rules without a conflict.
+Note about FillPDF 7.x-1.10+, Webform 7.x-3.x, and Webform Rules: If you upgrade to Webform Tokens 7.x-1.3, you can now use Webform Rules without a conflict.
 However, you will need to use

 webform-tokens: tokens instead of webform: tokens.

 If you don't use Webform Rules, then you shouldn't have to think about this.
 Open an issue and report a bug if you don't use Webform Rules and your tokens are affected when you update the module (but note that

-webform: tokens, while they work in 7.x-2.x, are not shown and will not be shown.
+webform: tokens will not be shown).
 If you're on the bleeding edge, update your Webform Tokens too :)

 - Rules integration: This allows you to, for example, send a filled PDF form upon submission of a node.
 Add Webform Rules for Webform compatibility.
 Use the default Rule that it creates and tweak it to your own needs (default rule requires Webform Rules, Webform, Mime Mail).
 Add your Rules tricks to the documentation to benefit others.
 Report issues in the issue queue or at .

 - Fill PDFs with node, Webform, and (D7) Ubercart tokens (includes CCK (D6)/field (D7) tokens and any tokens that appear with the 'node' token type).
 You can also set up prefix and suffix text that is only shown if the main token has a value and can use tokens itself

 - Stamp images (signatures, for example) on to PDFs: See the documentation for the limitations (namely, you must use FillPDF Service or the JavaBridge fill method).